-4 ISA 560, "Subsequent Events," paragraph 5(a).
+4 PSA 560 (Redrafted), "Subsequent Events," paragraph 5(a).

-- (ii) Determining whether there is adequate support for the assumptions underlying the forecast. - (d) Considering whether any additional facts or information have become available since the date on which management made its assessment. - (e) Requesting written representations from management and, where appropriate, those charged with governance, regarding their plans for future action and the feasibility of these plans.
+- (i) Evaluating the reliability of the underlying data generated to prepare the forecast; and - (ii) Determining whether there is adequate support for the assumptions underlying the forecast. - (d) Considering whether any additional facts or information have become available since the date on which management made its assessment. - (e) Requesting written representations from management or, where appropriate, those charged with governance, regarding their plans for future action and the feasibility of these plans.